Here’s a collection of some of my favourite craft supplies, that I use a lot, in one place.

-Each color is set in an individual pan that is removable from the box.
+Each colour is set in an individual pan that is removable from the box.

 Comes in a beautiful presentation box, with space inside the lid to add the colours beside the names yourself on the colour chart.

-36 color set also contains metallic paints in gold, silver and bronze
+36 colour set also contains metallic paints in gold, silver and bronze

 Winsor & Newton Designers Gouache in Opera Pink AKA Neon Pink!

 Opera Pink is hands down, my favourite shade of pink.

 Gouache is super pigmented and creates the most intense galaxies!